What's with the '90s Web site?

 - I put in a lot of links.
 That's because there are so many connections between ideas.

 - HTML is the language the Web uses for describing Web pages, designed to show the content and structure of a document but not its presentation.
 Presentation, in theory, is up to users and their browsers.
-These days HTML is rarely used as intended, circumventing that and forcing a particular presentation; I'd rather leave it to you.
+These days HTML is rarely used as intended, circumventing that and forcing a particular presentation; I'd rather leave it to you and your chosen browser.
 This is especially important for those with accessibility issues.

-- I've known HTML for a quarter century and just like programming in it.
+- I learned HTML while still a software engineer and still like programming in it.
 But I've never gotten too far into CSS, the language the Web uses for presentation hints.

 - I designed this site awhile ago when my business was starting, and I'd rather focus on my work with students than flashy Web design.